gabaloho/gabaloho/README.md

 - 💞️ I’m looking to collaborate on cybersecurity projects, especially those related to information retrieval, incident response, and secure network design.
 - 📫 How to reach me: Via LinkedIn or email (country code: 0032 for Belgium).
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I’m launching Gue Cyber Labs in 2025 and have a background in linguistics, which I creatively integrate into cybersecurity!
+- ⚡ Fun fact: I’m launching Gue Cyber Labs in 2025 and have a background in NLP, which I creatively integrate into cybersecurity!

 <!---
 gabaloho/gabaloho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.